lambda-feedback/user-documentation/docs/student/MEQ.md

 When a student has open MEQs that are incomplete, a progress bar will appear on the home page.
 When all MEQs are complete, or none is open, the bar will disappear.

-## Information for teachers

-There is an additional guide, [MEQ for teachers](../../teacher/guides/MEQ).